Azure/PSRule.Rules.Azure/docs/en/rules/Azure.APIM.CORSPolicy.md

 To deploy API Management CORS policies that pass this rule:

-- When configuring `cors` policies provide the exact values for all propeties.
+- When configuring `cors` policies provide the exact values for all properties.
 - Avoid using wildcards for any property of the `cors` policy including:
   - `allowed-origins`
   - `allowed-methods`